pyhys/minimalmodbus/doc/develop.rst

     sphinx-build -b html -d build/doctrees  -a . build/html

-If the python source files not are updated in the html output, then remove the contents of :file:`trunk/doc/build/doctrees` and rebuild the documentation.
+If the python source files not are updated in the HTML output, then remove the contents of :file:`trunk/doc/build/doctrees` and rebuild the documentation.
 (This has now been included in the :file:`Makefile`).

 Remember that the :file:`Makefile` uses tabs for indentation, not spaces.